UN: Extremism threatens Geneva Conventions

 Karen Pierce, the United Kingdom’s ambassador to the UN, singled out Syria as perhaps the world’s most prolific violator of the Geneva Conventions throughout an eight-year civil war that has claimed 400,000 lives and displaced millions of people internally and into neighboring countries.

-“It is in Syria that international humanitarian law has reached its nadir,” she said, accusing the country’s leaders of using weapons of mass destruction, arbitrary detention and starvation against its citizens and militant groups that have tried to overthrow President Bashar Assad.
-“Commanders on the ground have individual, personal responsibility to uphold international humanitarian law … Justice may not come tomorrow, but it will come.”
+“It is in Syria that the adherence by the parties to the conflict, to international humanitarian law, has reached a nadir," she said, accusing the country’s leaders of using weapons of mass destruction, arbitrary detention and starvation against its citizens and militant groups that have tried to overthrow President Bashar Assad.
+"And I take the opportunity to recall that commanders on the ground have individual, personal responsibility to uphold international humanitarian law.
+They will be held individually and personally accountable for violations which may amount to crimes against humanity or war crimes.
+Justice may not come tomorrow, but it will come."

 Comments